CAVE-FM IS FOR SALE. Here are

 Answer: Iíve been in radio over fifty years and Iím tired of the long hours and would like to pursue other interests while I still have some time left.

-Q: When the station is sold how much do you expect to get from the sale?
+Q: When the station is sold how much do you hope to get from the sale?

 Q: How was that figure arrived at?